DevOps Notion Setup

 # Tasks is where all the action items related to the current ticket sit.
-This is an ever evolving section with actions constantly being added, removed and edited as the work progresses.
+This is an ever-evolving section with actions constantly being added, removed and edited as the work progresses.

-I usually keep this section cloned and synced to the ticket's description in Jira.
+I typically keep this section cloned and synced to the ticket's description in Jira.
 If a ticket becomes to big, as can happen with a lot of investigation tickets, a section can be broken off into subtasks.